pochette en cuir matelassé

 • Check the scale using the 3x3 cm square on the first page of the file before you start cutting the pieces.

-• Cut out all the elements of the pattern and transfer them to the fabrics and/or leather.
+• Cut out all the elements of the pattern and transfer them onto the fabric and/or leather.

-*Do not put the flap pocket on the leather for the moment, it must be quilted before (see step 3 and 4).
+*Do not transfer the flap pocket onto the leather yet, it must be quilted first (see steps 3 and 4).

 quilted leather pouch tutorial

-• Position a scrap of interfacing at the location of the magnetic top on the back of the flap lining and on one of the outer bodies of the bag to consolidate the fabric at this location.
+• Place a piece of interfacing at the location of the magnetic top on the reverse side of the flap lining and on one of the outer bodies of the bag to consolidate the fabric at this location.

-• Then attach the magnetic top to the right side of the fabrics.
+• Then attach the magnetic top to the right side of the fabric.

 - Place the metal support on the location of the magnetic top then mark the two marks with a silver pencil.

-- Using a cutter, incise the marks from step 1.
+- Using a cutter, cut the marks from step 1.

-- Insert the claws of the magnetic top into the incisions and starting from the right side of the fabric.
+- Insert the claws of the magnetic top into the incisions, starting from the right side of the fabric.

-- Place the metal support upside down and bend the claws outwards using a ruler.
+- Place the metal support on the back and bend the claws outwards using a ruler.

 - Repeat the operation for the second part of the magnetic top.